PharmGKB/PharmCAT/docs/methods/Matching-Recommendations.md

 ## Multi-gene Guidelines

 Some guidelines will use more than one gene to look up recommendations.
-In that case, each gene uses its own lookup method as described above and then the combination of the gene results is used to match a guideline recommendation.
+In that case, each gene uses its own lookup method as described above, and then the combination of the gene results is used to match a guideline recommendation.

-For example, the CPIC phenytoin guideline uses both CYP2C9 (an activity score gene) and HLA-B (an allele status gene) to match to recommendation text.
-If a sample is CYP2C9 `*1/*1` and the HLA-B `*15:02` allele is not present then a combined gene result of a CYP2C9 activity score of `2.0` and a HLA-B result of `*15:02 negative` will be used to match to a recommendation.
+For example, the CPIC phenytoin guideline uses both CYP2C9 (an activity score gene) and HLA-B (an allele status gene) to match to the recommendation text.
+If a sample is CYP2C9 `*1/*1` and the HLA-B `*15:02` allele is not present then a combined gene result of a CYP2C9 activity score of `2.0` and an HLA-B result of `*15:02 negative` will be used to match to a recommendation.